 1) This card would be issued by an existing Federal agency or contractor to every person attaining majority, or to the guardian of every person for whom one is appointed, upon their acceptance of a contract.
+This would establish positive ID for that person.
 There would be benefits to this - see below.
 I call this a VISA card just because that company has all the assets in place to do this already.

 2) The card would be usable ONLY for prescription medicine and for visits to licensed doctors and dentists.

 3) The card would have a credit limit.
-Reaching this limit would trigger agency review of the use of the card.
+Reaching this limit would trigger agency review of the use of the card and their participation - exactly as reaching a deductible works in your current insurance policies.
 Think of a value determined by the person's economic status - the method by which credit is responsibly extended today.

 5) An interest rate on outstanding balances would be established to collect two things: direct cost of the program (overhead), and an investment fund to be used for catastrophic illness and disability of all participants in the program.